kliment/Printrun/README.md

 #### Chrome OS

-You can use Printrun via crouton ( https://github.com/dnschneid/crouton ).
+You can use Printrun via [crouton](https://github.com/dnschneid/crouton).
 Assuming you want Ubuntu Trusty, you used probably `sudo sh -e ~/Downloads/crouton -r trusty -t xfce` to install Ubuntu.
 Fetch and install printrun with the line given above for Ubuntu/Debian.

 By default you have no access to the serial port under Chrome OS crouton, so you cannot connect to your 3D printer.
 Add yourself to the serial group within the linux environment to fix this